permui/nbe-for-stlc/Readme.md

 The code should build and run in similar environment, but the author hasn't tested it.

 To build the code, first clone the repository.
 Then go to the `nbe-for-stlc` directory.
-Install the dependencies and build.
+Install the dependencies and build with the following commands.

 ``` bash
 opam install --deps-only .